Read about new flute students, summer activities, and upcoming events in the Carolina Flute Guild Newsletter.

 Read more on the Flute Studio news page here.

 Miguel Hijar is an active performer of both classical and contemporary music.
-At USF Miguel served as principal flutist of the Wind Ensemble and also performed with the Symphony Orchestra.
-As an enthusiastic advocate for new music, Miguel has publicly performed various contemporary works in collaboration with the USF New Music Consortium and New Music Conflagration, a local non-profit organization.
+At the University of South Florida, Miguel served as principal flutist of the wind ensemble and performed with the symphony orchestra.
+As an enthusiastic advocate for new music, Miguel has performed various contemporary works in collaboration with the USF New Music Consortium and New Music Conflagration, a local non-profit organization.
 In 2011 he was the winner of the FCSAA Winter Music Symposium’s Young Artist Competition and was awarded a scholarship to continue his undergraduate studies.
 Shortly after graduating, Miguel began performing with the South Shore Symphony Orchestra in Sun City Center, FL, where he held the position of principal flutist.
 Miguel has also performed internationally at the Vianden Festival 2016 in Luxembourg.
 In previous years Miguel has studied with Barbara Prescott, Dr. Kim McCormick and Clay Ellerbroek.
-Currently, Miguel is the recipient of a Woodwind Fellowship at the University of South Carolina where he studies with Dr. Jennifer Parker-Harley and is working on his master of music.
+Currently, Miguel is the recipient of a Woodwind Fellowship at the University of South Carolina where he studies with Dr. Jennifer Parker-Harley and is working on his Master of Music Degree.

 Philip Snyder is a graduate assistant and D.M.A. candidate in flute performance at the University of South Carolina.
 He frequently performs as a member of new music ensembles including Collaborations in Contemporary Art (Cica) and the ebb:flow music collective.
 He is an avid promoter of new music and is active as a commissioner and composer of experimental and electronic music.
 His album of field recordings, around-past-away, was released in May 2016.
 Philip is a past winner of the Kentucky Flute Society Young Artist Competition as well as a finalist in many other competitions.
 He has played with the Ohio Light Opera, South Carolina Philharmonic and Long Bay Symphony.
 In addition to his flute playing, Philip is a hobby outdoorsmen and has hiked over 500 miles of the Appalachian Trail.

-Joshua Stine is a sophomore flute performance major under the direction of Dr. Jennifer Parker-Harley.
-A graduate from Carolina Forest High School, Joshua earned many chair placements in county, region and state honor bands, including earning first chair in the 2015 USC Honor Band’s top ensemble under the direction of Dr. Paul Popiel.
-One of his most powerful musical moments was performing “Mekong” at the 2012 Coastal Carolina University Honor Band Clinic conducted by the composer himself, Robert W. Smith.
-Other important influences in Joshua’s career have been the three years spent in the Long Bay Youth Symphony Orchestra of South Carolina with Dr. Charles Evans.
-Joshua was also woodwind captain and co-section leader of the CFHS Marching Band during his years there.
-He also performed in the pit orchestras for his high school’s musicals, which include “Phantom of the Opera,” “Ragtime,” and “Fiddler on the Roof.”
-This past summer Joshua attended the Wildacres Flute Retreat held in Little Switzerland, North Carolina.
-He had the chance to perform for people such as Dr. Bradley Garner and Goran Marcusson.
-While at USC, Joshua believes that working closely with Dr. Parker-Harley will not only enhance his musical ability, but will broaden his opportunities on national and international stages.
+Joshua Stine is a sophomore pursuing a Bachelor of Music degree in Flute Performance.
+A graduate from Carolina Forest High School, Joshua earned many chair placements in county, region and state honor bands, including first chair in the 2015 USC Band Clinic Honor Band.
+One of his most powerful musical moments was performing Robert W. Smith's Mekong at the 2012 Coastal Carolina University Honor Band Clinic conducted by the composer himself.
+Other important moments in Joshua’s career include his three years spent in the Long Bay Youth Symphony Orchestra directed by Dr. Charles Evans.
+He has also performed in pit orchestras for his musicals including Phantom of the Opera, Ragtime, and Fiddler on the Roof.
+In the summer of 2016, Joshua attended the Wildacres Flute Retreat in Little Switzerland, North Carolina where he performed for Dr. Bradley Garner and Göran Marcusson.
+Joshua believes that working closely with Dr. Parker-Harley at USC will not only enhance his musical ability, but also broaden his opportunities on national and international stages.

-Emily Stumpf is committed to working with people and making her community a better place as an artist citizen by sharing her joy and passion for the flute, art and music history, and music making.
-She is currently a D.M.A. candidate in flute performance and strives to uphold the institution’s motto emollit mores nec sinit esse feros, “learning humanizes character and does not permit it to be cruel.”
-She models this as a learner herself and in teaching duties as a graduate assistant and as a KinderFlute instructor, teaching her students the joys of music, to have courage, and to always be kind.
+Emily Stumpf is committed to making her community a better place as an artist citizen by sharing her joy and passion for the flute, art and music history, and music making.
+She is currently a D.M.A. candidate in Flute Performance at the University of South Carolina and strives to uphold the institution’s motto emollit mores nec sinit esse feros, “learning humanizes character and does not permit it to be cruel.”
+She models this as a learner and as a teacher.
+In her work as a Graduate Assistant and as a KinderFlute Instructor, she teaches her students the joys of music, to have courage, and to always be kind.